terra-money/docs/docs/How-to/Run-a-full-Terra-node/Hardware-requirements.md

 We recommend the following hardware to run a full node:

-- Two or more CPU cores
+- Four or more CPU cores
-- At least 1TB of disk storage
+- At least 2 TB of disk storage
-- At least 16GB of memory
+- At least 32 GB of memory
-- At least 100mbps of network bandwidth
+- At least 100 mbps of network bandwidth